 BSc(P.T.), Physical Therapist

-Kate completed her in BSc in Physiotherapy in 1990 from Queen's University and has been working in private practice and orthopaedics for over 25 years.
-Kate has been a Fellow of the Canadian Association of Manipulative Physical Therapists since 1996.
-She has a special interest in manual therapy, rehabilitation following cancer treatment, as well as women’s health with a focus on pre- and postpartum care and bone health.
+Kate completed her in BSc in Physiotherapy in 1990 from Queen's University and has been working in private practice and orthopaedics for over 30 years.
+She has been a Fellow of the Canadian Association of Manipulative Physical Therapists since 1996.
+She has a special interest in manual therapy, rehabilitation following cancer treatment, exercise, resilience, as well as breast health, pre- and postpartum care, and bone health.

-Kate is a Clinical Assistant Professor at UBC in the Department of Physical Therapy, Faculty of Medicine where she teaches the final year Masters of Physical Therapy students clinical skills in manual therapy and musculoskeletal assessment and treatment.
-She is a senior instructor within the Canadian Physiotherapy Association’s Orthopaedic Division, where she provides continuing education to practicing physiotherapists in manual therapy, exercise prescription and clinical reasoning.
+Kate is a Clinical Assistant Professor at UBC in the Department of Physical Therapy, Faculty of Medicine and is a senior instructor within the Canadian Physiotherapy Association’s Orthopaedic Division, where she provides continuing education to practicing physiotherapists in manual therapy, exercise prescription and clinical reasoning.

 Kate has lived in the Main Street area for over 15 years and loves working in such a dynamic community.